ngHighCountry/HighCountryAngular/stepByStep.md

 > In git, files are always in one of 3 stages: Committed, Modified, or Staged

-> git status and notice how README.md has been modified
+> "git status" and notice how README.md has been modified

 > Add README.md to staging with one of the following commands...